Predator (fictional species): Video games

-A Predator and its ship made a guest appearance in Fortnite Battle Royale as a mystery skin for the Chapter 2 Season 5 Battle Pass.
+A Predator and its ship made a guest appearance in Fortnite Battle Royale as the collaboration outfit for the Chapter 2 Season 5 Battle Pass.
 One of the many iconic hunters attempted to be hired as part of Agent Jones' initiative to maintain order inside the game, the Predator could not be convinced, instead opting to hunt Jones himself.
 After accidentally following Jones through a rift into the Fortnite world, the Predator set himself up inside a jungle compound, and is "eager to sample all the new prey the island has to offer".

 In the side-scrolling shooter Broforce, the Predator appears as a playable character known as the Brodator.
 Like the Predator, he uses his signature wrist blades but also uses throwing spears as a ranged weapon.
 His special skill lets him turn invisible and upon putting in certain button inputs, he can explode before properly dying.

+In October 2025, the Predator returned to the Call of Duty franchise with Call of Duty: Warzone and the Call of Duty: Black Ops 6 in an event called "The Haunting".
+The event featured multiple iterations of the Predator, including the original, the Feral Predator from Prey, and Dek from Badlands.

+Animated series

+Aliens vs. Predator: Annihilation

+In May 2023, Alien Day founder Josh Izzo revealed that "10 episodes of a fully completed Alien vs. Predator anime series" had been completed at 20th Century Fox, intended for a Netflix release prior to its acquisition by Disney, had been produced by Eric Calderon and Dave Baker, and directed by Shinji Aramaki, but was yet to see official release from the Disney Vault, despite completion.
+Originally developed as an adaptation of Dark Horse Comics' The Machiko Noguchi Saga, with Izzio using the comic as the basis for storyboards in his pitch, the series was redeveloped by Aramaki as a "deep future"-set story set years after the events of Alien Resurrection, told from the perspective of a Predator clan (including a cyborg and a bone-weapon-wielding warrior named "Bone") as they hunt down Xenomorphs.
+The unreleased anime series was revealed to be titled Aliens vs. Predator: Annihilation.